Who owns and runs Becketwood?

 How does Becketwood handle emergencies?

-The Becketwood 24/7 security staff is trained to provide assistance in the event of a problem or health emergency.
-There are emergency pull cords in most units.
-Wearable call buttons are also available.
+The Becketwood 24/7 front desk staff is trained to provide assistance in the event of a problem or health emergency.
+Wearable emergency call buttons are available for Members to purchase.

 What is Becketwood dining like?